Pop Shield

 Back Chat

 We are recording in the Theatre.
-Due to the virus, the producer is not positioned in the control room, but is stationed in the performance space with the show contributors, at a distance of two to three metres.
+Due to Virus No.19, the producer is not positioned in the control room, but is stationed in the performance space with the show contributors, at a distance of two to three metres.

 Meanwhile another guest will be joining us remotely via Room.